 The Elegant Guesthouse

 From Windhoek head south to the Namib Desert to explore the giant sand dunes.
-Head off early enough to enjoy the ever-changing landscapes and the journey as you make your way from the capital.
+Head off early and enjoy the ever-changing landscapes as you make your way from the capital.
 Arrive in time for a sundowner and enjoy dinner under the dark night sky.
-The drive takes about five to six hours with stops along the way.
+The drive takes five to six hours with stops along the way.